Learn how to create bee-utiful lavender-rosemary soap bars with this easy tutorial.

 garden mold with a watering can and flowers!

-Once your soap base is melted, add some essential or fragrance oil.
+Once your soap base is melted, add some fragrance oil.
 I used about 20 drops

 of lavender-rosemary oil for 2 lbs. of soap base.
 Stir in any colorant if desired,